MAJ William Folinusz

 william.folinusz [at] westpoint.edu

-He is a native of Cranford, New Jersey.
-In 2009, he graduated from James Madison University with a Bachelor of Arts in history and was commissioned as an armor officer through the Reserve Officers’ Training Corps (ROTC) program.
-He was assigned to Fort Hood, Texas, with the 3rd Armored Cavalry Regiment, where he served as a tank and engineer platoon leader with Heavy Company, 2nd Squadron, 3rd ACR, including a deployment to Iraq.
+The Cranford, New Jersey, native graduated in 2009 with a Bachelor of Arts in history and was commissioned as an armor officer through the Reserve Officers’ Training Corps (ROTC) program at James Madison University.
+He was assigned to Fort Hood, Texas, with the 3rd Armored Cavalry Regiment, where he served as a tank and engineer platoon leader with Heavy Company, 2nd Squadron, 3rd Armored Cavalry Regiment, including a deployment to Iraq.
+He also served as the executive officer for Lightning and Headhunter Troop, 4th Squadron, 3rd Cavalry Regiment, from 2011 to 2013.

-After serving as an ROTC assistant professor of military science at Temple University and completing the Command and General Staff College, MAJ Folinusz returned to the 3rd Infantry Division to serve as the G-3 chief of operations.
-He also served as the executive officer for the 3rd Battalion, 69th Armor Regiment, and later as executive officer for the 1st Armored Brigade Combat Team “Raider,” 3rd Infantry Division, deploying in support of Operation European Assure, Deter, and Reinforce in 2022.
+After serving as an ROTC assistant professor of military science at Temple University and completing the Command and General Staff College, MAJ Folinusz reported to the 3rd Infantry Division, where he served as the G3 chief of operations.
+He also served as the executive officer for the 3rd Battalion, 69th Armor Regiment, and the executive officer for the 1st Armored Brigade Combat Team, “Raider,” 3rd Infantry Division, deploying in support of Operation European Assure, Deter and Reinforce in 2022.